 The right to vote is the foundation of our democracy.
 Don’t take it for granted!
 In addition to electing politicians that represent your values, your communities, and your priorities, voting gives you a seat at the table in deciding a multitude of issues that affect you and your loved ones every day.
 Policies that shape our healthcare system, immigration, education, jobs, the environment, and taxes are determined by your vote and your fellow citizens’ votes!
 By voting, you get to have an active role in determining how you want your city, your state, and your country to be run.

-To check if you are registered to vote, visit www.vote.org/am-i-registered-to-vote/ and check your registration (it takes less than 30 seconds!)
+Visit vote.org to check your current registration status (it takes less than 30 seconds)!

-- be a United States citizen, be a resident of California
+- be a United States citizen and a resident of California

 - be at least 18 years old or older on Election Day

 - not be currently in state or federal prison or on parole for the conviction of a felony

 - not be currently found to be mentally incompetent to vote by a court

 Update your information

 If you recently moved to a new permanent address within California, changed your name, or want to change where your ballot is mailed, you can re-register to vote at registertovote.ca.gov.